SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 You don't need to escape double quotes (``"``) inside of a multiline string.
 This makes the multiline form easier to read and edit.

-.. testcode:: stringLiterals
+.. testcode:: multiline-string-literals
+   :compile: true

-   -> let quotation2 = "The White Rabbit put on his spectacles.\n" +
+   -> let quotation2 =
+      "The White Rabbit put on his spectacles.  \"Where shall I begin,\n"
-      "\"Where shall I begin, please your Majesty?\" he asked.\n" + "\n"
+      + "please your Majesty?\" he asked.\n"
+      + "\n"
-      "\"Begin at the beginning,\" the King said gravely,\n" + "\"and go on till you come to the end; then stop.\""
+      + "\"Begin at the beginning,\" the King said gravely, \"and go on\n"
+      + "till you come to the end; then stop.\""
    ---
    -> print(quotation == quotation2)
    <- true